Getting Started with BeagleBone & BeagleBone Black

 If using an original BeagleBone, you are done.

 If using BeagleBone Black and the image is meant to program your on-board eMMC, you'll need to wait while the programming occurs.
-When the flashing is complete, all 4 USRx LEDs will be lit solid.
+When the flashing is complete, all 4 USRx LEDs will be steady on or off.
+The latest Debian flasher images automatically power down the board upon completion.
 This can take up to 45 minutes.
 Power-down your board, remove the SD card and apply power again to be complete.

 Other currently available software images

 Some of the starting images below involve multiple steps to produce an SD card image or otherwise change some of the steps above, so be sure to read all the instructions on their pages.
 Choose the starting point you want, download or produce the SD card image and follow the steps above.